softmagnet/tp/docs/UserGuide.md

 * Edits the class at the specified `INDEX`.
 The index refers to the index number shown in the displayed class list in the `classes` tab.
   * The index **must be a positive integer** 1, 2, 3, …​
-  * The index must also not be out of range.
+  * The index must belong to a class.
 * At least one of the optional fields must be provided.
-* `CLASS_TIMING` can only start at the hour mark or half hour mark.
+* `CLASS_TIMING` can only start and end at the hour mark or half hour mark, but can also end at 23:59 hours.
 * Edit commands that will create a clash of `CLASS_TIMING` with other classes is not accepted.

 Examples:
-* `editclass 1 ct/wed 15:00-17:00` Edits the first class in the class list's `CLASS_TIMIMG` to be `WED 15:00-17:00`.
+* `editclass 1 ct/wed 15:00-17:00` Edits the first class in the class list's `CLASS_TIMIMG` to be on Wednesday from 3pm to 5pm.

 ### Sorting students and classes: `sort`
 <hr>

-Sorts the students based on thier `NAME` alphabetically, or classes based on `CLASS_TIMING` in ascending or descending order.
+Sorts the students based on their `NAME` in alphabetical order, or classes based on their `CLASS_TIMING` in terms of time, in either ascending or descending order.

 Format:
 ```